Canarys-Bootcamp/Bootcamp-labs/labs/4-valet-migrate.md

 [2022-04-19 16:49:46] Pull request: 'https://github.com/Microsoft-Bootcamp/dkalmin-4-18-test2/pull/1'
 ```

 The result is a new PR in GitHub.
 The build that runs will fail.
-You can manually fix the workflow in the next lab. [look at the FAQ for tips](../faq.md), or we can fix valet.
+You can manually fix the workflow in the next lab. [look at the FAQ for tips](../faq.md), or we can fix actions-importer.
 The next lab will look into that.